Suicide Prevention and Resources for LGBTQIA+ Youth

 The Trevor Project is a leading research and resource center committed to suicide education and prevention for LGBTQIA+ youth.
 At Charlie Health, we believe that suicide education is key to prevention.
 And some of their most recent research paints an alarming picture of the current landscape of suicide in the LGBTQIA+ population:

-While these figures are harrowing, we know parents, caregivers, friends, coaches, and teachers must understand how high the stakes are for their LGBTQIA+ loved ones in order for all of us to collaborate in care plans and other long term solutions for suicide prevention.
+While these figures are harrowing, we know parents, caregivers, friends, coaches, and teachers must understand how high the stakes are for their LGBTQIA+ loved ones in order for all of us to collaborate in care plans and other long-term solutions for suicide prevention.
 “When invalidation can come from any direction, a multi-faceted, wide-reaching, and coordinated approach to care and affirmation is key,” Cray said.
 There are multiple settings in which suicide prevention has to be centered, especially for LGBTQIA+ youth.
-According to the Trevor Project, creating a safe, inclusive, and representative environment in schools could significantly reduce rates of suicide and suicide ideation.
-Some of their recent research indicates that this isn’t the norm in most schools though, with more than half of LGBTQIA+ middle and high schoolers surveyed reporting that they felt unsafe at school because of their sexual orientation.
+According to the Trevor Project, creating a safe, inclusive, and representative environment in schools could significantly reduce the rates of suicide and suicidal ideation.
+Some of their recent research indicates that this isn’t the norm in most schools, though, with more than half of LGBTQIA+ middle and high schoolers surveyed reporting that they felt unsafe at school because of their sexual orientation.
 More than a third said the same about their gender and gender expression.
-On the other hand, in schools that centered LGBTQIA+ affirming programs such as using proper gender pronouns and names, building gender inclusive bathrooms, or crafting curriculums featuring historical figures from the LGBTQIA+ community, the Trevor Project found that:
+On the other hand, in schools that centered LGBTQIA+ affirming programs such as using proper gender pronouns and names, building gender-inclusive bathrooms, or crafting curriculums featuring historical figures from the LGBTQIA+ community, the Trevor Project found that:

 But what can individual parents or families do to foster a more positive and loving environment for their children and teenagers struggling with mental health issues while also navigating the formation of their gender identity and sexual orientation?
 Advocating for change at the individual school or school district level is a good start.
-If this isn’t feasible in your community though, there are lots of ways to make your home a more inclusive environment.
+If this isn’t feasible in your community, though, there are lots of ways to make your home a more inclusive environment.

 Outside of school or at home, checking in with your loved ones’ medical care team is crucial in suicide prevention as well.
 Primary care doctors and pediatricians often screen for suicide, so be sure to schedule regular appointments.
 We’ve written about the signs of suicide and other mental health issues that can exacerbate suicidality, so if you think you or someone you love needs additional support or is in acute crisis, reach out to us.
-(In case of a medical emergency, call the National Suicide Prevention Lifeline at 800-273-TALK or dial 911.)
+(In case of a medical emergency, call the National Suicide Prevention Lifeline at 988 or dial 911.)

 Eliminating suicide is possible.
 But only through education and prevention can we begin to make a dent in its frequency in LGBTQIA+ youth.
 Above all, compassion and care are the easiest ways to begin to win this battle.

 Charlie Health’s team of licensed clinicians is here to support teens, young adults, and families struggling with mental health to process and navigate challenges together.
 Reaching out for help is a critical step in your journey toward healing.
 Professionals are available to listen to your needs, answer your questions, and match you with a treatment program that fits your needs.
+Get started today.